KevinGimbel/kevingimbel.github.io-old/imprint.md

 ### Tracking

 This site is using self-hosted [Piwik analytics](http://piwik.org/) to track views.
-The data is not shared with anyone expect me.
+The data is not shared with anyone except me.
 I use it to see where traffic comes from and which pages generate the most traffic.
 Tracking can suck, I know that, and this is why I want to be as transparent as possible.
 So below is a sample of what Piwik records.
 Piwik by default respects the "Do Not Track"